 Third, it holds potential for the delivery of gene therapy and biologic drugs.

-In recent years, with advances in scientific research and a deeper understanding of disease mechanisms, the R&D of new drug molecules has become increasingly complex and costly.
+In recent years, advances in scientific research and a deeper understanding of disease mechanisms have made the R&D of new drug molecules increasingly complex and costly.

-Particularly in the field of small-molecule drugs, although many candidates exhibit excellent efficacy at the cellular level, their high lipophilicity leads to poor water solubility, which often prevents them from achieving the expected effects in clinical trials.
+This challenge is particularly evident in the field of small-molecule drugs.
+Although many candidates demonstrate excellent efficacy at the cellular level, their high lipophilicity often results in poor water solubility, preventing them from achieving the expected effects in clinical trials.

 Statistics show that approximately 60% to 70% of small-molecule drugs fail due to solubility issues [2].
 This not only increases R&D costs but also delays the launch of new drugs.